Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 **Q4: Using CyberChef, decode the file named "encodedflag.txt" and use regex to extract by MAC address.
 What is the extracted value?**

-*Again Cyberchef makes this too easy!
+*Hint: Again Cyberchef makes this too easy!
 First we need to decode 'from base64'.
 I then tried making a regex for mac addresses until I found that Cyberchef has an 'extract MAC address' function.
 Apply it, and we're left with the answer.*

 <details>
   <summary>Spoiler warning: Answer</summary>